Sterling set for best week vs euro since first UK lockdown | Business

 - United Kingdom

-Sterling edged up versus the euro on Friday and was set for its best week versus the single currency since Britain's first lockdown in March 2020, after retail sales data fuelled bets the Bank of England will raise interest rates in December.
+Sterling edged up versus the euro on Friday and was set for its best week versus single currency since Britain's first lockdown in March 2020, after retail sales helped to fuel bets the Bank of England will raise interest rates in December.
+Sterling rose 0.2% to 84.10 pence versus the euro at 0940 GMT after official data showed British retail sales rose by 0.8% last month, a bigger rise than expected.

+Economic data this week, including UK inflation and job numbers, had already bolstered expectations the BoE is ready to raise interest rates, after Governor Andrew Bailey surprised the market by keeping them on hold at its November policy meeting.
+The pound climbed versus a weakening euro to pre-pandemic levels this week; versus the dollar, it touched an 11-month low.
+It edged 0.5% lower at $1.3436 as the greenback strengthened on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)